-The North & North West Community Legal Service is a not-for-profit organisation operating as a generalist community legal service, to provide legal assistance in the region especially to those who are unsure about their needs, uncertain where to go for assistance, or unable to afford the advice of a private solicitor.
+The North & North West Community Legal Service is a not-for-profit organisation operating as a generalist community legal service.
+The Service provides legal assistance within its catchment area, especially to those who are unsure about their needs, uncertain about where to go for assistance, or who are unable to afford the assistance of a private solicitor.

 PURPOSE OF POSITION:

-To work collaboratively with solicitor and administrative staff as part of a multi-disciplinary team to provide social work services for non-legal matters, short term case management and counselling to clients experiencing vulnerabilities, to support the resolution of clients’ legal matter; and casework support for solicitors
+To work collaboratively with solicitor and administrative staff as part of a multi-disciplinary team to provide: case work services for non-legal matters; short term case management; counselling/assistance to clients experiencing vulnerabilities; support for the resolution of clients’ legal matter; and casework support for solicitors

 DIMENSIONS OF THE POSITION:

-The Social Worker is required to exercise a high degree of personal responsibility for the giving of support to clients and the management of casework.
-The Social Worker is required to work as a team member in a community based organisation and to contribute to the overall functioning of the Service through involvement in organisational management, planning, policy development and client service.
+The Case Worker is required to exercise a high degree of personal responsibility for the giving of support to clients and the management of casework.
+They are required to work as a team member in a community based organisation and to contribute to the overall functioning of the Service through involvement in organisational management, planning, policy development and client service.